-Businesses also sometimes need flexible cash to improve their facilities, cover overhead costs, handle unexpected expenses, purchase additional real estate, and more.
+Similarly, businesses sometimes need flexible cash to improve their facilities, cover overhead costs, handle unexpected expenses, purchase additional real estate and more.
 Businesses can use lines of credit to help cover these expenses.

 Here are some other lending options you may want to consider instead of a secured line of credit.

-An unsecured line of credit, like what Tally offers to help people pay off debt, is similar to a secured line of credit, but it doesn’t require collateral.
-Because the lender has limited recourse if you default on an unsecured line of credit, it's taking on a significantly higher risk, which may lead to a higher interest rate and more stringent creditworthiness requirements.
+An unsecured line of credit, like what Tally† offers to help people pay off debt, is similar to a secured line of credit, but it doesn’t require collateral.
+Because the lender has limited recourse if you default on an unsecured line of credit, it's taking on a significantly higher risk.
+This may lead to a higher interest rate and more stringent creditworthiness requirements.
 So, if you have damaged credit, you may find it harder to get credit approval for an unsecured line of credit from a financial institution.

-Even with a slightly higher interest rate than a secured line of credit, you’ll can still save money with this revolving line of credit compared to carrying credit card debt.
+Even with a slightly higher interest rate than a secured line of credit, you can still save money with this revolving line of credit compared to carrying credit card debt.

 A home equity loan is similar to a HELOC, as it allows you to borrow against the equity in your home and uses your home as collateral.
-The key difference is a HELOC allows you to make multiple draws from the line of credit within a set time frame, whereas a home equity loan is a lump-sum secured term loan.
+The key difference is that a HELOC allows you to make multiple draws from the line of credit within a set time frame, whereas a home equity loan is a lump-sum secured term loan.
 This means you’ll need to make payments for a fixed term to repay the loan.

 Another difference is a HELOC allows you to make interest-only payments for a certain period.
 In contrast, a home equity loan requires fixed monthly installment payments during the entire loan term.

 A personal loan, like a home equity loan, is a lump-sum loan with fixed monthly installments.
 It requires no collateral and is generally an unsecured loan.
-Because there's no collateral, a personal loan may also have a higher interest rate.
+Because there's no collateral, a personal loan may also have a higher interest rate and stricter eligibility requirements.

-Credit card cash advances are another option for folks who need quick cash.
+Credit card cash advances are a short-term option for folks who need quick cash.
 To get a cash advance, you can go to an ATM and use your credit card to take out cash, just like you would with a debit card.

 Your credit card issuer should have sent you an ATM PIN when you first got the card.
 If you no longer have this PIN, you can call the customer service number on the back of your credit card to reset it.